Mellanox/libvma/README.txt

 Create all sockets as offloaded/not-offloaded by default.
 Value of 1 is for offloaded, 0 for not-offloaded.
 Default value is 1 (Enabled)

+VMA_TCP_MSL
+Maximum Segment Lifetime, the time a TCP segment can exist in the internetwork system.
+Default value is 60000 (milli-sec)

 VMA_TIMER_RESOLUTION_MSEC
 Control VMA internal thread wakeup timer resolution (in milli seconds)